Domestic High School Service Program

 Pacific Northwest Teen Trip

 Want to embark on an environmental service program in the United States?
 This trip across the Pacific Northwest will bring you deep into the beauty and vastness of this beautiful part of our country.
 Travel to the San Juan Islands and the Puget Sound, while you delve into the complex ecosystem of marine biology.
-Exploring these islands by kayaks and ferry, you will experience and learn first hand about local Native American culture and island ecology.
+Explore these islands by kayak and ferry to experience and learn first hand about local Native American culture and regional ecology.
+Gain the skills needed to thrive in the wilderness on an overnight backcountry backpacking trip in the Olympic National Forest.
+Expert outdoors guides will assist us in the journey while teaching us about conservation and environmental awareness.
 From jaw-dropping adventure to environmental stewardship, this is a truly unforgettable program!

 ADVENTURE & CULTURAL ACTIVITIES

-Our lodging in Seattle will be a locally run hostel in the heart of the city.
+During the last leg of our trip, our lodging in Seattle will be a locally run hotel in the heart of the city.
 Rooms will be dormitory style with bunk beds and shared bathrooms.
 Each private room typically holds 4-8 students.